 Also called radiotherapy radiographers.
 They specialise in giving radiotherapy to treat cancer.
 They may work with the oncologist to give external beam radiotherapy or brachytherapy.
-Some radiographers may also give you check ups to see if your treatment works and check up on your side effects.
+Some radiographers may also give you check-ups to see if your treatment works and check on your side effects.

 A pathologist specialises in looking at cells under a microscope.
 They will look at your biopsy samples to see if there are cancer cells present and grade these using the Gleason grade.
 You won’t meet the pathologist, but they will explain your biopsy results to the rest of your MDT.

 What is a key worker?

 Your key worker is the person in your MDT who is in charge of co-ordinating your care – this is usually the specialist nurse.
 They are your main contact and will talk to you about your views and make sure the rest of the MDT understand these.
 They can direct you to information and support, answer your questions or guide you to the right person if you want to talk about specific treatments.